alicevvikk/vim-configuration/README.md

 * If you don't want to use my custom colors, then you should delete this following line: ```colorscheme monokai``` in your ```.vimrc``` file

 As last step open open your ```vim``` editor and press ```ESC``` then press ```:``` and lastly simply write ```PlugInstall``` and hit enter.

+# IMPORTANT
+Both installations are used for ```monokai``` colorscheme, If you want another colorscheme then you should manually install it.

 # Useful Resources For Customizing Your Vim Editor:
 * [Intro to Vim Customization | Configuration and Plugins (YouTube)](https://www.youtube.com/watch?v=zE0hno3vV9M).